mustafa-sarshar/easy-meet/README.md

 # easy-meet

-A web-app for finding events, helping people to meet each other and socialize easier.
+A web-app for finding events, helping people to meet each other and get socialized easier.